|fact_sheet_sharks_english_0.pdf , fact_sheet_sharks_fr.pdf , fact_sheet_sharks_es.pdf|

 |SakerGAP_factsheet_e.pdf , SakerGAP_factsheet_a.pdf|

-Informe de la undécima Reunión de la Conferencia de las Partes de la Convención sobre la Conservación de las Especies migratorias de Animales silvestres, Quito, Ecuador, 4-9 de noviembre de 2014cms_cop11_proceedings_e.pdf
+Informe de la undécima Reunión de la Conferencia de las Partes de la Convención sobre la Conservación de las Especies migratorias de Animales silvestres, Quito, Ecuador, 4-9 de noviembre de 2014cms_cop11_actas_s.pdf

-The CMS Family Guide has been revised and the Fourth Edition is now available here. the Guide will no longer be printed but is being distributed with the CMS information Album (right) on "credit card" style USB sticks.
+The CMS Family Guide has been revised and the Fourth Edition is now available here. the Guide will no longer be printed but is being distributed with the CMS information Album (right) on "credit card" style USB sticks (an example is shown bottom right).

-The Guide will also be updated more regularly with the latest information about CMS, its Agreements and other instruments and information about species.
+The Guide will also be updated more regularly with the latest information about CMS, its Ageeements and other instruments and information about species.

 CMS Technical Series Publication No. 27